SudTechnology/sud-mgp-doc/en-US/app/Client/MGFSM/CommonStatePlayer.md

 Indicates that a player changes his/her game seat.
 ```

 ### 6. Notifying the app of tapping a player's avatar (Added on February 9, 2022.
-Only supported by Ludo currently.
 This state applies only to player avatars in game scenes.)

 - state